Criminal Justice - 2017-18 Graduate Catalog

 Master of Science in Criminal Justice (MSCJ)

-The Master of Science in Criminal Justice (MSCJ) program offers educational opportunities for professionals who seek a broader understanding of the criminal justice process and the link between research and policy.
+The Master of Science in Criminal Justice (MSCJ) program offers educational opportunities for professionals individuals who seek a broader understanding of the criminal justice process and the link between research and policy.
 The MSCJ program also serves those seeking additional credentials for promotion and career enhancement, students interested in pursuing doctoral work in criminal justice, and those in allied fields who are interested in criminal justice issues or careers.
-The MSCJ program has both on campus and distance learning course offerings.
-The degree can be earned in either three semesters of full time study or part-time in six semesters.
+The MSCJ program has both on campus and distance-learning onlinecourse offerings.
+The degree can be earned in either three semesters of full-time study on campus or part-time in six semesters in six semesters of part-time study online.

 Prerequisites to Graduate Work

-As a general rule, students admitted to the program will hold an undergraduate degree in criminal justice, criminology, or other closely related field.
-Individuals who possess an undergraduate degree in other academic fields will be considered for admission to the MSCJ program if they have experience as employees in the criminal justice fields, or demonstrate other qualifications and interest pertinent to the course of study.
+As a general rule, students admitted to the MSCJ or MSFS-FI program will hold an undergraduate degree in criminal justice, criminology, or other closely related field.
+Individuals who possess an undergraduate degree in other academic fields will be considered for admission if they have experience as employees in the criminal justice fields, or demonstrate other qualifications and interest pertinent to the course of study.

 GPA: An applicant whose undergraduate GPA is below 2.75 may be considered for “conditional admission” status on the strength of other criteria.
 Students admitted conditionally must achieve an overall graduate GPA of 3.0 for their first 9 credit hours of graduate study.
 Failure to do so will result in dismissal from the program.

-Letters of Recommendation: Letters of recommendation should be addressed to the Coordinator of the Graduate Program.
-Letters should be from individuals who have knowledge of the applicant’s qualifications and ability to successfully complete graduate study.
+Letters of Recommendation: Letters should be from individuals who have knowledge of the applicant’s qualifications and ability to successfully complete graduate study.
 Typically, letters are written by the applicant’s undergraduate professors, or by supervisors or colleagues who hold graduate degrees themselves.

 Written Statement: The written statement is a short piece of writing (from one to three pages) that states the applicant’s reasons for wanting to study Criminal Justice at Bowling Green State University, future goals, and any relevant professional preparation, where applicable.